-- 3. Slide the pushrod housing through the hole in the firewall, through the hole in the forward bulkhead, and into the servo compartment. - 4.
+- When satisfied with the alignment of the engine, use a pencil and mark the mounting hole location onto the firewall, where the throttle pushrod will exit. - Now, remove the engine.
+Using a 5mm drill bit, drill holes through the firewall and the forward bulkhead at the marks made. - 4.
+Slide the pushrod housing through the hole in the firewall, through the hole in the forward bulkhead, and into the servo compartment. - 5.
 Apply a couple of drops of thin C/A to the pushrod housing where it exits the firewall and where it passes through the forward bulkhead.
-This will secure the housing in place. - 5.
+This will secure the housing in place. - 6.
 Using a modeling knife, cut off the nylon pushrod housing 26mm in front of the servo tray.